aschearer/image-powertools/index.md

 layout: default
 title: Image Power Tools
 ---
 While developing [Tumblestone][1] I needed to create a lot of images.
 In all there were over 500 images that varied by language and platform.
-Creating all the different versions once would have taken a while, but there was no way I was going to regenerate these images every time our strings or marketing images changed!
+Creating the different versions once would have taken a while, but there was no way I was going to regenerate each image every time our strings or marketing images changed!
 I wrote this tool to automate the process.

 What it Does
 ---